tsuki-lang/tsuki/spec.md

 The following identifiers are reserved as _keywords_:
 ```
 _ and as atom auto dependency derive do elif else for fun getters if impl
-import in is macro match move not object or pub rc return self try type uninit
+import in is let macro match move not object or pub rc return self try type
-union where while val var
+uninit union where while var
 ```
 TODO: This list of keywords is constantly changing as the language spec is refined, and may currently be imprecise.
 It should be updated once the compiler is finished.